My last normal Father's Day was in June 2000.

 Three years earlier Sara and I had moved into a large and run down old Victorian house in Stoughton, Wis., and were neck deep in some major remodeling projects.
 About that time we had gutted the upstairs and had setup family sleeping quarters in the downstairs living room while we worked on the house nights and weekends.
 All in all life was going great — we were young and invincible and ready for anything.

-In August my cousin and good friend was killed in an ATV accident.
-In January 2001, Sara's mother was hospitalized with an illness that became a life threatening staph infection which resulted in a slow and painful recovery throughout the spring.
+In August, my cousin and good friend was killed in an ATV accident.
+In January 2001, Sara's mother was hospitalized with an illness that became a life-threatening staph infection that resulted in a slow and painful recovery throughout the spring.

 The good news however was that Sara was expecting our fourth child.
 In March 2001, our youngest son Jake was born and it looked like maybe things were back on track.

 I took off work for a week after Jake was born and as part of my to-do list went to see my dermatologist, about a mole on my back that Sara had been after me for some time to have checked.
 It was immediately obvious that he did not like the mole, as he decided to remove it right there in the office.

 The first lab report came back indicating that the mole was in fact a melanoma but that it did not extend beyond the first layer of skin.
 It had been caught in time and no follow-up treatment would be required.

 Dr. Berg was not comfortable with the results, however, and using an intuition that likely saved my life, insisted on a second lab review.
 The second review indicated that the melanoma was in fact significantly deeper.
 With that second lab report, my life for the next year was hijacked by cancer.

 I had a sentinel node surgery, which indicated that the melanoma had in fact spread to my lymph nodes.
 The next step was a much more invasive surgery to remove all of the lymph nodes near the area where the mole was removed.